 The staff of Christian Academy of America consists of trained educators dedicated to making your home school experience an extreme success.
 Each enrolling student is carefully evaluated and placed in the curriculum that specifically meets their academic needs.
 After enrollment in Christian Academy of America, the student's progress is monitored and parental support is provided.

-Joined the staff of Christian Academy of America in 2013 as Administrative Assistant and Educational Consultant.
-With 44 years of combined teaching experience in private Christian schools, the Pulaski's have taught students of all age levels from kindergarten through high school using the curriculum implemented by the Academy.
+Jonathan and Karen Pulaski serve as the administrator and principal of Christian Academy of America.
+They joined the staff of CAA in 2013.
+Jonathan, the administrator, and Karen, the principal, have 46 years of combined teaching experience in private Christian schools, they have taught students of all age levels from kindergarten through high school using the curriculums implemented by the Academy.

 Amber Harrington joined CAA in 2015.
 She graduated Magna Cum Laude from the University of North Texas with a Bachelor of Arts in Theatre.
 She currently serves as CAA’s Administrative Assistant and specializes in the Ignitia online curriculum.

 Beth Newsome joined CAA in 2017.
 She graduated from Hyles-Anderson College with a Master of Education.
 She currently serves as CAA’s Academic Adviser.
 She has worked in education since 2014 after graduating with a Bachelor of Secondary Education.

 Founders of Christian Academy of America, Dave and Pauline Adams began working in the field of education over 40 years ago.
 After teaching and administrating in several Christian schools, Dave became involved in providing quality curriculum to families choosing to home educate.
 In 1983, Dave and Pauline founded Christian Academy of America (originally North Texas Academy) with the goal of making available an affordable, academically sound and parent-friendly home school program to families.